China warns of ‘forceful measures’ if U.S. House Speaker Pelosi visits Taiwan

-China’s government warned on Tuesday that it would take “forceful measures” if US House of Representatives Speaker Nancy Pelosi visited Taiwan, after the Financial Times said she would go to the Chinese-claimed island next month.
+BEIJING, July 19 (Reuters) - China's government warned on Tuesday it would take "forceful measures" if U.S. House of Representatives Speaker Nancy Pelosi visited Taiwan, after the Financial Times said she would go to the Chinese-claimed island next month.

-Pelosi and her delegation will also visit Indonesia, Japan, Malaysia and Singapore, and spend time in Hawaii at the headquarters of US Indo-Pacific command, the London newspaper added, citing people familiar with the matter.
+Pelosi and her delegation will also visit Indonesia, Japan, Malaysia and Singapore, and spend time in Hawaii at the headquarters of U.S. Indo-Pacific command, the paper added, citing people familiar with the matter.

 The Democratic leader’s visit to Taiwan had been postponed from April, after she tested positive for COVID-19.
-At the time, China said such a visit would severely affect Chinese-US relations.
-Read full story
+At the time, China said such a visit would severely affect Chinese-U.S. relations.

 Speaking in Beijing, Chinese Foreign Ministry spokesman Zhao Lijian said any visit by Pelosi would “seriously undermine China’s sovereignty and territorial integrity”.

-Taiwan faces mounting pressure from China, which considers the democratically governed island its own territory.
+Taiwan faces mounting pressure from China, which considers the democratically ruled island its own territory.
 The issue is a constant irritant in ties between Beijing and Washington.

-Taiwan, however, has been heartened by continued support offered by US President Joe Biden’s administration, which has repeatedly spoken of its “rock-solid” commitment to the island.
+Taiwan, however, has been heartened by continued support offered by the Biden administration, which has repeatedly talked of its “rock-solid” commitment to the island.

-Pelosi, a long-time critic of China, held an online meeting with Taiwanese Vice President William Lai in January as he wrapped up a visit to the United States and Honduras.
-Read full story
+Pelosi, a long-time critic of China, held an online meeting with Taiwan Vice President William Lai in January as he wrapped up a visit to the United States and Honduras.

-There were divisions in the Democratic US administration over whether Pelosi should visit Taiwan, the FT quoted two sources as saying.
+There were divisions in the U.S. administration over whether Pelosi should visit Taiwan, the paper quoted two sources as saying.

 Some officials believed it had been easier to justify a visit in April, as that was just after the start of Russia’s invasion of Ukraine, it added.

-On Monday, China asked the United States to immediately cancel a potential sale of military technical assistance to Taiwan worth an estimated $108 million.
-BM
+News of Pelosi’s August visit comes after China asked the United States on Monday to immediately cancel a potential sale of military technical assistance to Taiwan worth an estimated $108 million.

 Daily Maverick © All rights reserved